01 of 31

 Air plants lend themselves to very simple but elegant planter ideas.
-This planter from Green Obessions is inspired by HImmeli decorations—a traditional Finnish craft form.
-It is made from 1/8-inch brass tubing cut and assembled into a geometric shape with wire.
+This planter from Green Obessions is inspired by Himmeli decorations—a traditional Finnish craft form.
+It is made from 1/8-inch-diameter brass tubing, cut and assembled into a geometric shape with wire.

 Such planters can be used as wall hangings or can be suspended in open air.Continue to 11 of 31 below.

 Get ready to crack some eggs.
 This delicate little planter was once an eggshell.
 It is made simply by carefully cracking the top of an egg, removing the insides, then painting the eggshell and filling it with soil and a single small succulent.